 - the gap in access to legal services for Aboriginal and Torres Strait Islander victims/survivors of family violence; and

 - the high number of legal conflicts within ATSILS.

 Reports have indicated that Aboriginal women and children remain chronically disadvantaged in terms of access to legal services, awareness and exercise of their legal rights and domestic violence support.
-In comparison with other Australian women, Aboriginal and Torres Strait Islander women are 34 times more likely to be hospitalised as a result of family violence21 and 10 times more likely to die as a result of violent assault.22 Nationally, more than 90 percent of the program’s clients are Aboriginal women and children.
+In comparison with other Australian women, Aboriginal and Torres Strait Islander women are 35 times more likely to be victims of domestic violence and 10 times more likely to die as a result of violent assault.
+Nationally, more than 90 percent of the program’s clients are Aboriginal women and children.

-In May 2012, the National FVPLS Forum was established.23 It is currently comprised of 13 member organisations.24 The program is funded by the Commonwealth government to service rural and remote locations.
+In May 2012, the National FVPLS Forum was established.
+It is currently comprised of 13 member organisations.
+The program is funded by the Commonwealth government to service rural and remote locations.
 Some FVPLS units have secured additional funding from State governments and other sources through which they can also service metropolitan areas such as Melbourne and Brisbane.